• Post a Project

 Social Media Snippets

 Many businesses add social media snippets to their websites.
-This content lets visitors check out what you’re up to on other platforms without requiring them to leave your site.
+This content lets visitors see what you’re up to on other platforms without leaving your site.

 “I recommend integrating social media sharing buttons, embedded feeds, and customer review widgets,” advises Arham Khan, CEO of Pixated Agency.
 “Sharing buttons encourage visitors to amplify your content, increasing reach and engagement.”